 If the Arrangement is completed, the composition of the Board will change.
+Specifically, George W. Dunbar, Jr. and Robert E. Ivy will resign from the Board and Scott Cormack, Neil Clendeninn and Patrick R. Brady will be appointed to the Board by OncoGenex.
+In addition, another director will be selected by the three Sonus directors and the three OncoGenex directors serving on the Board upon completion of the Arrangement.
 For more information relating to the effect of the Arrangement on the Board, see the section entitled "The Arrangement-Directors and Management of Sonus Following the Arrangement" beginning on page 70 of this proxy statement.